DUNE/p3s/documents/src/JOB.md

 the Python environment for p3s clients without having to install anything yourself.
 This needs to be done every time you have a fresh shell session which you plan to use for p3s interaction.
 It may be added to your log-in profile to save some typing line but can also be done manually.

-So, please activate the "Python virtual environment" by running this command
+Either way, please activate the "Python virtual environment" by running this command:
 ```
 source ~np04dqm/public/vp3s/bin/activate
 ```